vivsridh4/donors-project/README.md

 * Handling donors api failed scenarios.
 * Creating more functions for standard code like - connect to the database and more.
 * Verifying school name before generating list.
+* Add valid comments in the code for useablility.